frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 }
 ```

 Here we see that the `print()` action is turned into `print_do()`.
-The suffix can be anything, but the reason for its use at all is to enable the system designer to have an interface method with the same name as the action that it will call.
+The framepiler adds a standard sufffix to action names which can be anything.
+The reason for suffixes is to allow actions and interface methods to the same name in Frame, but distinguish them in the generated code.
 In order to do so and avoid name collisions the Frame code generator appends some suffix to the action, in this case `_do`.
 However, anything would really `_do`.

-Another key point is that the Framepiler (aka Frame Transpiler) only generates action stubs, the developer must decide what output mechanism to implement.
+Another key point is that the Framepiler only generates action stubs, the developer must decide what output mechanism to implement.
 There are various approaches to this requirement but the simplest would be the following:

 ```
 virtual void print_do(String msg) {